Language development in children: what you need to know

-Babbling is often followed by the ‘jargon phase’ where your child might sound like they’re talking or having a conversation.
-At this stage, though, this ‘speech’ doesn’t mean anything.
-First words often start by around 12 months.
+Babbling is followed by the ‘jargon phase’ where your child might sound like they’re telling you something, but their ‘speech’ won’t sound like recognisable words.
+First words with meaning often start at around 12 months or so.

-If your baby isn’t babbling and isn’t using gestures by 12 months, talk to your GP or child and family health nurse or another health professional.
+If your baby isn’t babbling and isn’t using gestures by 12 months, talk to your GP or child and family health nurse.

 Find out more about language development from 3-12 months.

 At this age, children often say their first words with meaning.
 For example, when your child says ‘Dada’, your child is actually calling for dad.
-In the next few months, your child will keep adding more words to their vocabulary.
-Your child can understand more than they can say and can follow simple instructions too.
-For example, your child can understand you when you say ‘No’ – although they won’t always obey!
+In the next few months, your child’s vocabulary will grow.
+Your child can understand more than they can say.
+They can also follow simple instructions like ‘Sit down’.

 18 months to 2 years

-In your child’s second year, their vocabulary has grown and they’ll start to put two words together into short ‘sentences’.
-Your child will understand much of what you say, and you can understand what your child says to you.
+Most children will start to put two words together into short ‘sentences’.
+Your child will understand much of what you say, and you can understand most of what your child says to you.
 Unfamiliar people will understand about half of what your child says.

 Find out more about language development from 1-2 years.

-Your child can speak in longer, more complex sentences now, and is getting better at saying words correctly.
+Your child most likely speaks in sentences of 3-4 words and is getting better at saying words correctly.
 Your child might play and talk at the same time.
-Strangers can probably understand most of what your child says by the time your child is three.
+Strangers can probably understand about three-quarters of what your child says by the time your child is three.

 Find out more about language development from 2-3 years.

-Your child will probably also want to talk about a wide range of topics, and vocabulary will keep growing.
-Your child might show understanding of basic grammar, as they experiment with more complex sentences that have words like ‘because’, ‘if’, ‘so’ or ‘when’.
+Your child will probably also want to talk about a wide range of topics, and their vocabulary will keep growing.
+Your child might show understanding of basic grammar and start using sentences with words like ‘because’, ‘if’, ‘so’ or ‘when’.
 And you can look forward to some entertaining stories too.